digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/structured-product.rst

 How To Create a Structured Product Instrument
 *********************************************

-In order to create an structured product instrument, you first have to decide what type of payoff you need.
+In order to create a structured product instrument, you first have to decide what type of payoff you need.
 The
 :doc:`structured product extension package <../packages/implementations/daml-finance-instrument-structured-product>`
 currently supports the following types of payoffs: